guillaumearm/SPT_CustomQuests/docs/USAGE_MANUAL.md

 Also, you can use the `unlock_on_quest_start` array to specify which quests has to been started to unlock this quest.

 ## Rewards
-This quest will give you +5000 xp, 2 ai-2 kits and 1 car first aid kit.
+This quest will give you +5000 xp, 2 ai-2 kits, 1 car first aid kit and give +0.25 loyalty to prapor and mechanic.

 ```json
 {
   "id": "trap_quest_example_5",